ASalah007/Basic-CPP-Projects/README.md

 the user can declare matrix and do operations on them

 # XO Game
-the program do not check for wrong inputs
+the program does not check for wrong inputs

 # List
 the user can declare List of numbers and do some operations on them like calculating the mean and sum.